idameitil/sdpl-utilizing-gts/README.md

 (FINAL!)
 The final list of seed accessions with their family membership is `data/wzy/seeds-cazyfamily.xlsx`.

+A merge of `data/wzy/wzy.tsv` and `data/wzy/seeds-cazyfamily.xlsx` is made by running `python src/wzy-seed-search/make-wzy-tsv-with-family.py`.
+This creates the file `data/wzy/wzy-with-CAZy-family.tsv`

 ### Make stereochemistry plot
 Run `python src/wzy-seed-search/modify.py`.
 This will create the file `data/wzy/final-family-membership-mod.csv`, which contains info on axial/equatorial bonds.